w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Figures

 Figures are blocks with additional information to the main content of the page – sometimes referenced from the main text.
 They typically contain  lists, images, tables, but can also contain other content.
-For example an annual report could reference to a diagram containing the sales volumes of a product.
+For example, an annual report could reference to a diagram containing the sales volumes of a product.

 Each figure is wrapped in a `<figure>` element and labeled using a nested `<figcaption>` element.